 Additive Manufacturing, or 3D Printing as it is most popularly known, is a rapidly evolving technology.
 Experts believe that it has ushered the 4th Industrial revolution and will prove to be one of the most revolutionary technology ever developed.

 3D Printing is not a single process but a set of technologies which operate on similar principles of additive manufacturing.
-Multiple technologies have emerged over the years such as FDM, SLA, DLP, SLS, MJP, CJP, Binder Jetting, Rotational 3D printing, Cold Spray AM, and many more.
-All these technologies offer different solutions for different applications of 3D printing and currently are at various levels of technological developments and acceptance.
+Multiple technologies have emerged over the years such as FDM/FFF, DLP, SLS, Binder Jetting, Rotational 3D printing, Cold Spray AM, and many more.
+All these 3D printing technologies offer different solutions for different applications and are currently at various levels of technological developments and acceptance.

 Laser: This is a powerful laser which is used to melt the particles to fuse them together

 Scanning System: This system perfectly directs the laser to the desired location and then traces the geometry for each layer.

 Build Chamber: This chamber houses the powdered material

 Powder Delivery System: The powder delivery system is responsible for carrying and delivering the powder for each layer of printing.

 Powdered Material: This is the actual material in its powdered form.
 Most common material is Nylon PA12

 Roller or Leveller: This transfers new layer of material from the powder delivery system and spreads it evenly on top of the previously printed layer in the build chamber for next printing cycle.